stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

 In the above example, a service named `nordmart-service` is defined with the LoadBalancer type, exposing port 80 and forwarding traffic to port 8080 of the application.

-b.
-After applying the configuration, OpenShift will provision a load balancer in the cloud environment, which will route external traffic to your application.
+> **Note:** After applying the configuration, OpenShift will provision a load balancer in the cloud environment, which will route external traffic to your application.

-c.
+#### 2. Obtain the LoadBalancer IP

 Obtain the load balancer IP address or domain name provided by your cloud provider to access your application.
 For example: `http://<load-balancer-ip>:<port>`

 ## Whitelisting application routes